nodeforspeed/node-for-speed/README.md

 ```

-All paths passed to the config is relative to your project working directory.
+All paths passed to the config are relative to your project working directory.

 #### loader (String)